Update 24 March 2022: Independent Review action plan

 LSHTM is committed to addressing inequalities within and outside the institution, as reflected in our mission to improve health equity.
 As a community we strive to learn, to reflect and to support our staff and students by looking into our own structures and spaces with humility and care in order to contribute, in our small way, to the fight against racism.

-Find out further information on the work currently being undertaken in developing LSHTM’s EDI strategy (intranet) as well as information on LSHTM's Decolonising Global Health and upcoming discussions (intranet).
+Find out further information on the work currently being undertaken in developing LSHTM’s EDI strategy (intranet).

 More immediately, we wanted to reassure members of our community that we aim to support you as best we can.
 If you have been affected by the recent events, support is available: